 If you want to test watchOS 4 beta for Apple Watch, you’ll need to download the iOS 11 beta to a device.
 Remember, you can’t downgrade the Apple Watch from watchOS 4 beta so you’ll want to be absolutely sure about it before you dive in.

-Install iOS 11 Beta If You Want to Improve the Final Version
+Install If You Want to Improve iOS 11

 Have you ever installed a new iOS update only to discover problems on board your device?
 If you've experienced frustrating iOS problems, you might want to give the iOS 11 beta a shot.

-The iOS 11 beta lets you try out new features but it also helps Apple improve the software ahead of the release in the fall.
+The iOS 11 beta lets you try out new features but it also helps Apple improve the software.
+Fixes for the issues you report might not make it into the final version but we could see them emerge in future iOS 11 releases.

 If you're sick and tired of running into problems with iOS updates, do something about it.
 Download the iOS 11 beta and hunt for bugs.